Poverty Impacts ALL Areas of a Child’s Life

 Children are Removed from their Homes for Poverty-Related Reasons

 The child welfare system is designed to help and protect children.
 Unfortunately, Florida’s aggressive stance on removing children from homes due to poverty-related conditions only harms children and families.
 Half of all Florida children entering foster care are removed from the home for conditions entirely caused by poverty, twice as many as only ten years ago.
 Investing in programs that help families rise out of poverty would save the state money on out-of-home care and keep children and families from being traumatized by removal.

 Juvenile Justice Policies Contribute to the Cycle of Poverty

-- Add programs that support families as they move out of poverty: Financially punishing parents for working to support their families continues the cycle of poverty.
-In order to reach the goal of moving families away from needing government support, programs need to help move them toward their goals, not abandon them.
+- Add programs that support families, especially as they move out of poverty.
+Financially punishing parents for working to support their families reinforces the cycle of poverty.
+In order to reach the goal of moving families away from needing government support, programs need to slowly reduce support as people begin to achieve their goals, not abandon them.

-- To be posted as priority bills are filed
+- Will post as priority bills are filed

 - The High Cost of Being Poor in Florida—The Florida Association for Community Action, Central Florida Behavioral Health Network, Florida Coalition for the Homeless and the Coalition on Human Needs.
 An Assessment of Florida’s Anti-Poverty Programs.

 - Florida Poverty Fact Sheet—Center on Budget and Policy Priorities.
 Reviews the Impact of Poverty Programs in Florida.

 - Childhood Poverty, Living Below the Line – American Psychological Association.
 Interview discussing research of the effects of poverty on children.